-1 - (b)-authorizes or requires discrimination against same-sex couples or their families or that 2 authorizes or requires discrimination on the basis of Sexual Orientation, Gender Identity, or Gender 3 Expression, including any law that creates an exemption to antidiscrimination laws in order to permit 4 discrimination against same-sex couples or their families or on the basis of Sexual Orientation, Gender 5 Identity, or Gender Expression.
-6 "Covered State List" means the list maintained by the City Administrator of all states that 7 meet the definition of a Covered State, in accordance with Section 12X.3.
-8 "Gender Expression" has the meaning set forth in Section 3304.1(c) of the Police Code.
-9 "Gender Identity" has the meaning set forth in Section 3304.1(c) of the Police Code.
-10 "Operative Date" means February 11, 2017.
-11 "Sexual Orientation" has the meaning set forth in Section 12B.1(c) of the Administrative 12 Code.
+1 (b) authorizes or requires discrimination against same-sex couples or their families or that 2 authorizes or requires discrimination on the basis of Sexual Orientation, Gender Identity, or Gender 3 Expression, including any law that creates an exemption to antidiscrimination laws in order to permit 4 discrimination against same-sex couples or their families or on the basis of Sexual Orientation, Gender 5 Identity, or Gender Expression.
+6 7 meet the definition of a Covered State, in accordance with Section 12X.3.
+8 9 - "Gender Identity" has the meaning set forth in Section 3304.1(c) of the Police Code.
+10 11 12 Code.
 13 SEC.
 12X.3.
 COVERED STATE LIST.
-14 The City Administrator shall create and maintain the Covered State List.
+14 - The City Administrator shall create and maintain the Covered State List.
 A state shall be 15 added to the Covered State List when it meets the definition of a Covered State.
 A state shall be 16 removed from the Covered State List where the law or laws that caused the state to meet the definition 17 of a Covered State have been repealed or found to be unenforceable by a court of competent 18 jurisdiction.
 The Covered State List shall be posted on the website of the City Administrator, and shall 19 be reviewed and updated by the City Administrator at least semiannually.
 20 SEC.
 12X.4.
 TRAVEL.
-21 -(a) The City shall not: 22 - (1) Require any of its employees or officers to travel to a state on the Covered State List; 23 or 24 (2) Approve a request for City-funded travel to a state on the Covered State List.
+21 -(a) The City shall not: 22 (1) Require any of its employees or officers to travel to a state on the Covered State List; 23 OT 24 (2) Approve a request for City-funded travel to a state on the Covered State List.
 25 -(b) Subsection (a) shall not apply to travel that is:

-1 - (1) necessary for the enforcement of any state or City law; 2 - (2) necessary for the defense of any legal claim against the City; 3 (3) required by law; 4 - (4) required to meet contractual obligations incurred by the City; or 5 (5) necessary for the protection of public health, welfare, or safety.
+1 - (1) necessary for the enforcement of any state or City law; 2 (2) necessary for the defense of any legal claim against the City; 3 - (3) required by law; 4 (4) required to meet contractual obligations incurred by the City; or 5 (5) necessary for the protection of public health, welfare, or safety.
 6 (c) For purposes of this Section 12X.4, "travel" does not include landing in a state by plane 7 to make a connecting flight to a destination outside that state, or traversing a state by automobile, 8 train, bus, or otherwise, to reach a destination outside that state.
 9 SEC.
 12X.5.
 CONTRACTING.
-10 (a) The City shall not enter into any Contract with a Contractor that has its United States 11 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 12 be performed in a state on the Covered State List.
+10 - (a) The City shall not enter into any Contract with a Contractor that has its United States 11 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 12 be performed in a state on the Covered State List.
 Notwithstanding the foregoing sentence, if, during 13 the term of a Contract, the Contractor moves its headquarters, or the location from which it will 14 provide services to the City, to a state on the Covered State List, such a move shall not constitute 15 grounds to terminate the Contract.
-16 (b) Nonapplicability, Exceptions, and Waivers.
-Subsection (a) shall not apply to Contracts in 17 the following circumstances: 18 - (1) The Contracting Department determines that needed services under the applicable 19 Contract are available only from one source pursuant to applicable provisions of the Administrative 20 Code; or 21 - (2) The Contracting Department determines, pursuant to applicable provisions of the 22 Administrative Code, that the Contract is necessary to respond to an emergency which endangers the 23 public health or safety; and no entity that complies with subsection (a) and is capable of responding to 24 the emergency is immediately available to perform the required services; or
+16 - (b) Nonapplicability, Exceptions, and Waivers.
+Subsection (a) shall not apply to Contracts in 17 the following circumstances: 18 (1) The Contracting Department determines that needed services under the applicable 19 Contract are available only from one source pursuant to applicable provisions of the Administrative 20 Code; or 21 (2) The Contracting Department determines, pursuant to applicable provisions of the 22 Administrative Code, that the Contract is necessary to respond to an emergency which endangers the 23 public health or safety; and no entity that complies with subsection (a) and is capable of responding to 24 the emergency is immediately available to perform the required services; or 25